Center for Immigration Studies

 Donald Trump’s rise to power brought CIS and the rest of the nativist movement closer to the White House and closer to shaping immigration policy than ever before.

-Krikorian bragged to Reuters in October of 2016 that the Trump team had received requests for research and studies during the campaign.
+Krikorian bragged to Reuters in October 2016 that the Trump team had received requests for research and studies during the campaign.
 In August, Trump released a campaign ad that specifically cited CIS.
 Also in August, Krikorian met with Trump officials in New York, where he was asked to be a campaign surrogate, a position that he turned down.

-Trump’s major national security speech, also delivered in August 2016, contained a call for an “ideological screening test,” similar to the one used in the Cold War had been touted by Krikorian in December of 2015.
-In his National Review column he wrote, “The narrowest solution would be to restore the principle of “ideological exclusion” to U.S. immigration law.
-With the end of the Cold War — which too many imagined to be the End of History — we eliminated the legal bar to enemies of America who were not actual members of terrorist organizations or card-carrying members of totalitarian political parties.”
+Trump’s major national security speech, also delivered in August 2016, contained a call for an “ideological screening test,” similar to the one used in the Cold War and touted by Krikorian in December 2015.
+In his National Review column he wrote, “The narrowest solution would be to restore the principle of ‘ideological exclusion’ to U.S. immigration law.
+With the end of the Cold War – which too many imagined to be the End of History – we eliminated the legal bar to enemies of America who were not actual members of terrorist organizations or card-carrying members of totalitarian political parties.”

 Trump’s victory resulted in nativists obtaining top jobs in the administration and DHS and Alabama Senator Jeff Sessions was appointed Attorney General.
-Aside from working hand in hand with Kephart in 2013, Sessions has endorsed the work of CIS and participated in a panel discussion event organized by the group in 2006 and spoke on a CIS teleconference in 2013.
+Aside from working hand in hand with Kephart in 2013, Sessions has endorsed the work of CIS and participated in a panel discussion event the group organized in 2006 and spoke on a CIS teleconference in 2013.
 During the 2016 campaign, Sessions spoke at a reception for guests invited to a CIS conference.
-Stephen Miller, a Sessions staffer-turned Trump advisor and speechwriter, served as the keynote speaker at a CIS awards ceremony in 2015.
+Stephen Miller, a Sessions staffer-turned Trump adviser and speechwriter, served as the keynote speaker at a CIS awards ceremony in 2015.
 In 2017, CIS staffer Jon Feere left the organization and took up a position at the DHS.
-Former FAIR executive director Julie Kirchner also was hired to a position at USCIS.
+Former FAIR executive director Julie Kirchner also was hired for a position at USCIS.